Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-cloud-connector.md

 **Manage properties**

 In this step, you can add or remove available properties from your Confluence data source.
 A few properties are selected by default.
-*The list of properties that you select here, can impact how you can filter, search and view your results in Microsoft 365 Copilot.*
+*The list of properties that you select here can impact how you can filter, search and view your results in Microsoft 365 Copilot.*

 Source property | Label | Description